davromaniak/zimbashckup/README.md

 - bash
 - gawk
 - date
-- Zimbra Collaboration Suite (only tested on the Open Source Edition v8.0.6)
+- Zimbra Collaboration Suite (tested on the Open Source Edition v8.0.6, 8.0.7 and 8.5.0)

 Installation
 ------------